Bad Ben

-Bad Ben is the name of a series of found footage horror movies, the first of which released in 2016.
+Bad Ben is the name of a web series of independent found footage horror comedy films, the first of which released in 2016.
 The series has been written and directed by Tom Fanslau under the pen name of Nigel Bach.
-As of 2023, there are eleven Bad Ben films.
+As of 2024, there are fourteen Bad Ben films.
+A fifteenth installment will release in Summer 2025.

-A game based on the series has also been released.
+A video game based on the series has also been released.

 Films

-There are eleven films in the Bad Ben series as of 2023.
+There are fourteen films in the Bad Ben series as of 2024.
 A short film entitled "Bad Ben's Night Before Christmas" was released in 2019.
 A television series made up of three episodes, Tom Riley: Paranormal Investigator, released between 2018 and 2019.

-Bad Ben
+Bad Ben (2016)

 Bad Ben was released directly to the Internet on October 5, 2016.
-Nigel Bach stars as Tom Riley, an unsuspecting homeowner who has started to experience strange and inexplicable phenomena in his new home.
+Fanslau stars as Tom Riley, an unsuspecting homeowner who has started to experience strange and inexplicable phenomena in his new home.
 He finds that he is unable to enter the basement, from which strange smells emerge.
 He uncovers evidence that this may be linked to an entity called "Bad Ben" and that his own life is in danger.

 Bach had initially approached several producers with his concept.
 Per the director, he was met with interest but was unable to successfully convince them to bring the project to fruition.
 He eventually chose to create the film himself.
 Bach filmed Bad Ben on a budget of $300 with his cell phone and security cameras in his own home on Steelmanville Road in New Jersey, which he would also use for a filming location in future films.
 Per The Philadelphia Inquirer, the movie has made Bach approximately $110,000 from Amazon streaming revenue and has been seen over a million times as of 2021.

-Steelmanville Road
+Steelmanville Road (2017)

 Steelmanville Road is a prequel to Bad Ben.
 It was released in 2017 and follows a married couple who moves into what they believe is the house of their dreams, only to find that the opposite is true.

-Badder Ben
+Badder Ben (2017)

 Badder Ben, also known as Badder Ben: The Final Chapter, is the third film in the series.
 It was released in 2017 and centers upon a group of paranormal investigators seeking to learn the truth about what happened on Steelmanville Road.

-Bad Ben: The Mandela Effect
+Bad Ben: The Mandela Effect (2018)

 The Mandela Effect was released during 2018 and posits what would happen if the events of the first film also occurred in parallel universes.

-The Crescent Moon Clown
+The Crescent Moon Clown (2018)

 The Crescent Moon Clown, released in 2018, features a new family moving into the home on Steelmanville Road and discovering a seemingly evil clown doll secreted away in a box.

-Bad Ben: The Way In
+Bad Ben: The Way In (2019)

 Bad Ben: The Way In released in 2019.
 Nigel Bach returns as Tom Riley, who is asked to return to his former home and rid it of all evil, this time facing nine demons.